ta5578/chip8emu/README.md

 Assembler](https://github.com/ta5578/chip8asm) I've written to write ROM files of your own.

 ## Running the emulator
-The emulator can be run by building it and supplying it the ROM file of choice:
+The emulator can be run by building it and supplying it the ROM file of choice.
+Here's a screenshot of the emulator running on the provided example:

 ```
 ./chip8emu myrom.rom